dpiponi/ChanceScript/README.md

 }
 ```

 A more complex example is starting with some number, say 1000, and counting how many rolls of a die we have to subtract before hitting zero.
 One challenge here is that if we work iteratively we have two variables: the number we are counting down from and the number of rolls so far.
 At any step we can't treat these two variables independently as there is a non-trivial joint distribution on the pair.
-So our iteration involves a distribution on a state of type `std::pair<int, int>`.
+So our iteration involves a distribution on a state of type `std::pair<int, int>` or a custom type.
 Note, however, that this code is reasonably fast.
 The number of ways to roll a sequence of dice until we hit zero is unimaginably large but we don't need to explore all of this space to get an answer.
 ```
 #include <iostream>